 EU Blue Card

-Since August 01, 2012, employees as well as university graduates have the opportunity to acquire an EU Blue Card.
-The aim of the EU Blue Card is to promote and facilitate permanent immigration of highly qualified workers from outside the EU to Germany.
-The legal basis for who qualifies for a Blue Card is regulated in Section 18b of the Residence Act.
+Since August 1, 2012, employees and university graduates have had the opportunity to acquire a special residence permit, the so-called EU Blue Card.
+The aim of this residence permit is to promote and facilitate the permanent immigration of highly qualified workers from outside the EU to Germany.
+The legal basis for who can live and work in Germany with a Blue Card is regulated in Section 18g of the Residence Act.

-The requirements for the acquisition of an EU Blue Card
+The requirements for obtaining an EU Blue Card

 YouTube